revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

 `angular.json` - holds CLI configuration defaults for all projects in the workspace.
-It includes configuration options for the build, serve, and test tools.
+It includes configuration options for the build, serves, and test tools.

 `package.json` - used to configure npm package dependencies that are available to all projects in the workspace.